 Bites from redback spiders are immediately painful and tend to get worse.
 The pain may spread.
 The bite area becomes red, swollen and hot.
 Small hairs near the bite may stand on end.

 There may also be nausea, vomiting and abdominal pain.
 Also sweating, especially around the bite.

 Marine bites and stings

 The coastline of Australia, particularly the tropics, holds some perils for the unwary.
-Box jellyfish or sea wasp, bluebottles, stonefish, stingrays, blue ringed octopus and cone snails are just some of the ‘nasties’ to watch out for.
+Box jellyfish or sea wasp (Chironex fleckeri), bluebottles, stonefish, stingrays, blue ringed octopus and cone snails are just some of the ‘nasties’ to watch out for.

 Box jellyfish or sea wasp

-Domestic vinegar should be poured liberally over any adhering tentacles to inactivate the stinging cells (nematocysts) as soon as possible.
-Never try to substitute methylated spirit or alcohol, which will cause the nematocysts to discharge and worsen the sting.
+- Domestic vinegar should be poured liberally over any adhering tentacles to inactivate the stinging cells (nematocysts) as soon as possible.
+Flood the area with vinegar for at least 30 seconds.

 Note: The use of vinegar for jellyfish stings is to prevent the firing of undischarged stinging cells and the injection of more venom.
 Vinegar will not decrease pain or lessen the effects of the venom.